EML Vaindlo: Introduction

-The minelayer Vaindlo is a vessel of the Estonian Navy Mineships Division and also the second modernized Frauenlob-class minelayer.
-A silver star cross represents the light tower on the coat of arms of the vessel.
-The light tower also symbolizes the international connections between Estonia and her allies.
-The Red Saint George remembers the fallen British sailors in 1721, whose memorial plate is situated at Vaindloo island.
-The star cross is placed on Vihula´s municipality coat of arms and combined with the golden and silver lines they represent the ancient Estonian agriculture.
-The ship's motto is in Latin "Memento" which means in English "Remember".
+The minelayer Vaindlo was a vessel of the Estonian Navy Mineships Division and also the second modernized Frauenlob-class minelayer.
+A silver star cross represented the light tower on the coat of arms of the vessel.
+The light tower also symbolized the international connections between Estonia and her allies.
+The Red Saint George remembered the fallen British sailors in 1721, whose memorial plate is situated at Vaindloo island.
+The star cross was placed on Vihula´s municipality coat of arms and combined with the golden and silver lines they represented the ancient Estonian agriculture.
+The ship's motto was in Latin "Memento" which means in English "Remember".
 The coat of arms was designed by Priit Herodes.
 In 2003 a cooperation contract was signed between the Kunda city council and the minelayer Vaindlo which gave the vessel a right to wear the Kunda town coat of arms and to introduce the city in all foreign harbors across the world.